Vivian Tomlinson Williams: The 1970s in Seattle

 The Puget Sound Guitar Workshop has cited Vivian Williams as “one of the leading oldtime and bluegrass fiddlers on the West coast."
 When the Del McCoury Band was touring the Northwest in the 1990s, He asked his fiddler player Jason Carter to spend time with Williams.
 Carter is a three-time IBMA Fiddle Player of the Year winner.
 Williams taught Carter her composition of “Chicken Under the Washtub” which was incorporated into the band setlist and later recorded by Jason on his 1997 solo album "On the Move".

-Williams has a story about how she acquired the fiddle she plays ninety-nine percent of the time.
+Williams has a story about how she acquired her fiddle.
 In the early 1970s, Richard "Poncho" Ponshock found a decrepit old fiddle at a thrift store in Seattle.
 He bought it for seven and one-half dollars.
 Williams ended up buying it from him for one hundred dollars because she thought it had value.
 After getting an estimate for fixing it from David Saunders, one of the better-known luthiers in Seattle, she checked with a Swiss immigrant who worked on instruments by the name of Hermann Bischoffberger.
 Sanders told her "For $600 I can make it perfect", and Bischoffberger said "For $300 I can make it vunderfull [sic]".
 "So I figured that $300 for vunderfull beats $600 for perfect any day, and the rest is history!
 Hermann finished it in about nine months and it plays really well" This violin was manufactured by Christian Wilhelm Seidel in the late 19th century.

 She likes to tutor younger fiddle players and hopes to carry on the traditional styles of fiddling that way.
 She says "oldtime is not one thing.
-It’s regional.
+It's regional.
 There’s Appalachian, Missouri style, Texas style, Canadian, Northern Missourian, Metis, and others".